Progressive, Civic and Social Front

-The Progressive, Civic and Social Front (Frente Progresista Cívico y Social, FPCyS) is a center-left political coalition in Santa Fe Province, Argentina.
+The Progressive, Civic and Social Front (Frente Progresista Cívico y Social, FPCyS) was a center-left political coalition in Santa Fe Province, Argentina.

 History

 It was first formed in Santa Fe Province in 2006, but was adapted in other provinces for the 2013 legislative elections, as well.
 In Santa Fe, it is made up of the Socialist Party, the GEN Party, the Radical Civic Union, the Civic Coalition ARI, Freemen of the South, the Democratic Progressive Party, Popular Unity, local factions of the Communist Party and some dissident Peronists.
 In other provinces, the composition differs slightly.
 In the city of Buenos Aires, a similar alliance ran under the name, UNEN.

 Provincial alliance in Santa Fe

-At the legislative elections of 23 October 2005 the front won 5 of the 127 elected deputies (out of 257).
-At the Santa Fe elections of 2 September 2007 FPCyS obtained its first major victory as socialist Hermes Binner was elected Governor of Santa Fe Province.
+At the legislative elections of 23 October 2005, the front won five of the 127 elected deputies (out of a total of 257).
+At the Santa Fe elections of 2 September 2007, FPCyS obtained its first major victory as socialist Hermes Binner was elected Governor of Santa Fe Province.

-At the national legislative elections of 28 June 2009 the FPCyS in Santa Fe won the deputies election by a 0.01% (39,85%-39,84%) difference with the second front and were defeated in the senators election by a 1.67% (40,59%-42,26%) difference.
+At the national legislative elections of 28 June 2009,the FPCyS in Santa Fe won the deputies election by a 0.01% (39.85% - 39.84%) difference with the second front and were defeated in the senators election by a 1.67% (40.59% - 42.26%) difference.

 With the governor Hermes Binner as a presidential candidate for the 2011 general election, primaries were made for electing his successor.
 The FPCyS candidate, then Minister of Government of the Santa Fe Province, Antonio Bonfatti, was elected governor.